zeplo/site/docs/step.md

   alt="Steps Flow"
 />

-### Sending the step flow
+### Creating the stepped flow

-In order to achieve this, we must first assign a step name to each of the steps using `_step` parameter (or `X-Zeplo-Step`).
+In order to achieve this, we must first assign a step name to each of the steps using the `_step` parameter (or `X-Zeplo-Step`).
 Each step can then specify which other steps it depends on, by specifying a list of step names using the `_requires=A,B` parameter (or `X-Zeplo-Requires`).

 <Tabs
   defaultValue="js"